DoctorMcKay/sentry-bot-documentation/src/commands.md

 This command has subcommands:

 - **/mute add**
     - Mutes a user for a [period of time](./index.md#time-periods)
 - **/mute remove**
     - Unmutes a user who is muted
 - **/mute list**
-	- Lists all currently active mutes and their remaining time (replies privately)
+    - Lists all currently active mutes and their remaining time

+By default, `/mute add` and `/mute remove` will reply publicly, and `/mute list` will reply privately.

 ### Muted Role